 - Behrens made his first career start against Kansas State and started the following week against Kansas. - Behrens had his first career carry against Kansas State on CU's first play from scrimmage on offense-a 23-yard run.
-His first career reception was a memorable one as well, as he hauled in a 1-yard touchdown from Cody Hawkins to pull the Buffs within seven points of the Wildcats in the second quarter.
+His first career reception was a 1-yard touchdown from Cody Hawkins to pull the Buffs within seven points of the Wildcats in the second quarter.